-- (i) reviewed the Group's unaudited quarterly financial statements, ensure compliance with the Companies Act 2016, Main Market Listing Requirements, applicable accounting standards and other legal and regulatory requirements prior to recommending them to the Board for approval for announcement to Bursa Securities.
-In discharging this role, the AC deliberated with the officers of the Group and EA on the following matters: - new accounting standards application during the financial year 2019; - revenue recognition; - adequacy of impairment loss made on trade receivables. - (ii) reviewed the audited financial statements of the Company and Group with the EA to ensure compliance with the provisions of the Companies Act 2016 and the applicable accounting standards prior to submission to the Board for approval. - (iii) to safeguard the integrity of information, the CFO had given assurance to the AC that: - (a) appropriate accounting policies had been adopted and applied consistently; - (b) the going concern basis applied in the Audited Financial Statements was appropriate; - (c) prudent judgements and reasonable estimates had been made in accordance with the requirements set out in the MFRS: - (d) the Audited Financial Statement and Quarterly consolidated financial statements did not contain material misstatements and gave a true and fair view of the financial position of the Group and its subsidiaries for year 2019.
+- (i) reviewed all the four unaudited Quarterly Financial Statements, ensure compliance with the Companies Act 2016, Main Market Listing Requirements, applicable accounting standards and other legal and regulatory requirements prior to recommending them to the Board for approval for announcement to Bursa Securities.
+In discharging this role, the AC deliberated with the officers of the Group and EA on the following matters: - change in accounting policies and its implementation; - · significant and unusual events arising from audit; - going concern assumption; - · compliance with accounting standards and other legal requirement; - adequacy of impairment loss made on trade receivables. - Significant judgement made by the Management. - (ii) reviewed the audited financial statements of the Company and Group with the EA to ensure compliance with the provisions of the Companies Act 2016 and the applicable accounting standards prior to submission to the Board for approval. - (iii) to safeguard the integrity of information, the CFO had given assurance to the AC that: - appropriate accounting policies had been adopted and applied consistently; - the going concern basis applied in the Annual Financial Statements was appropriate; - prudent judgements and reasonable estimates had been made in accordance with the requirements set out in the MFRS; - the Audited Financial Statement and Quarterly consolidated financial statements did not contain material misstatements and gave a true and fair view of the financial position of the Group and its subsidiaries for year 2020.